I’m sick and tired.

 Why do I share this with you?

 This is some of the tough stuff that happens when you choose to provide care for someone with Alzheimer’s in your own home.
 It’s the reason why caregivers need a break from the responsibility from time to time.
-I’m thankful for the support system I have in my husband, our daughter Beth, our Friday night caregiver Kathryn, our Sunday morning caregiver Kathi, my sister Vivian, and a sprinkling of friends who help out from time to time.
+I’m thankful for the support system I have in my husband, our daughter Beth and granddaughter Violet, our Friday night caregiver Kathryn, our Sunday morning caregiver Kathi, my sister Vivian, and a sprinkling of friends who help out from time to time.
 Without them, I couldn’t do this.

 And I’m thankful this morning that, with Alzheimer’s, last night is forgotten.
 Momma still loves me.